-Our Montgomery bankruptcy attorneys are often asked if a pension or retirement plan is safe when you file for Chapter 7 bankruptcy or Chapter 13 debt consolidation plan.
+Our Montgomery, Selma, and Central Alabama bankruptcy attorneys are often asked if a pension or retirement plan is safe when you file for Chapter 7 bankruptcy or Chapter 13 debt consolidation plan.
 Bankruptcy laws provide broad protection for pension and retirement plans that are both created through an employer or directly by an individual.
-In fact the bankruptcy code identifies each type of a retirement or pension plan that is also identified by the Internal Revenue Code section which qualifies it for a certain specific tax treatment.
+In fact, the bankruptcy code identifies each type of a retirement or pension plan that is also identified by the Internal Revenue Code section which qualifies it for a certain specific tax treatment.

 Retirement plans are generally excluded as part of the bankruptcy estate.
 This means that you get to keep your retirement regardless if you file a Chapter 7 bankruptcy or Chapter 13 debt consolidation plan.
 Because retirement plans are not part of the bankruptcy estate then these plans do not come under the control of the bankruptcy trustee.
 If the bankruptcy trustee does not have any authority over the retirement plans, then there is no possible way for the trustee to seize any of these assets to be used to the benefit your unsecured creditors; however, you must still disclose any retirement or pension plans that you have on your bankruptcy schedules.
 Such accounts include educational individual retirement accounts or IRAs, pension and retirement plans that qualify under ERISA, government retirement plans that are either state or federal, and tax-deferred annuity plans.

-When our Montgomery bankruptcy attorneys meet with clients we always ask that they give us as much information as possible about their pension or retirement plans so that we can make sure that the plan is exempt from the trustee’s control.
-Bankruptcy and debt consolidation plans can be amended, but its best to know in the beginning all of the retirement plans that a client may have.
+When our Montgomery, Selma, and Central Alabama bankruptcy attorneys meet with clients we always ask that they give us as much information as possible about their pension or retirement plans so that we can make sure that the plan is exempt from the trustee’s control.
+Bankruptcy and debt consolidation plans can be amended, but its best to know in the beginning all the retirement plans that a client may have.

 At The Sellers Law Firm, we are always happy to answer any questions that you have regarding pension and retirement plans.
-All consultations are always free, and we can generally see you within 24 hours.
+All consultations are always free, and we can generally meet with you within 24 hours.
 We have four offices in Central Alabama to serve you.
 We are located in Montgomery, Selma, Greenville, and Troy.
-Please call us at 334-LAWYERS (529-9377) to meet with one of our Montgomery bankruptcy lawyers.
-You may also reach us by using the “text us” link or Contact Form on our website.
+Please call or text us at 334-LAWYERS (529-9377) to set an appointment.
+Our phone lines are answered 24 hours a day!
+You may also reach us by using the Contact Form on our website.
 Remember that doing nothing changes nothing so act today!